MicrosoftDocs/customer-voice/fp-docs/create-branching-rule.md

     > [!div class=mx-imgBorder]
     > ![Select a target for true condition](media/branch-true-select-target.png "Select a target for a true condition")

-13. In the **Select value** list, enter or choose a value per the target.
+11. In the **Select value** list, enter or choose a value per the target.

     > [!div class=mx-imgBorder]
     > ![Branching rules true action](media/branch-true-action.png "Branching rules true action")

-14. Select **Add "If false"** to add the action that's triggered when the defined condition doesn't meet the criteria.
-Then follow steps 8 through 11.
+12. Select **Add "If false"** to add the action that's triggered when the defined condition doesn't meet the criteria.
+Then follow steps 8 through 11.<!--note from editor: Coincidentally, after the substeps became bulleted instead of numbered, this reference to the step numbers is correct again.-->

     > [!div class=mx-imgBorder]
     > ![Branching rules false action](media/branch-false-action.png "Branching rules false action")

-15. Select **Save**.
+13. Select **Save**.

 After creating a branching rule, you can preview the survey and see whether the rule is working as expected.